vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 I'm planning to walk extensively during an outside trip later today, so I'm skipping my run and strength exercises in order to conserve my energy.

+## 2023-11-22: natural exercise

+In total, I walked about 7 miles for about 2.5 hours spent walking, out of a total of about 5 hours spent continuously standing and/or walking.
+This included standing in BART for two journeys of about 30 minutes each, without holding on to any support.
+The walking also included a fair amount of uphill and downhill walking, and included a stretch of about 1 hour 45 minutes of walking with no pauses longer than 2-3 minutes.
+Overall, this was a good real-world test of stamina (the length of walking and standing), aerobic exercise (the length of walking, including uphill and downhill walking), and balance + reflexes (standing in BART for two journeys of about 30 minutes each without holding any support).